SomeGuy966/weather-bot/INEFFICIENT_MARKET_HYPOTHESIS.md

 Due to this, I've conclulded that the Kalshi weather markets remain inefficient for several key reasons.

-**First**, the order flow is dominated by retail traders—individuals who often react to weather headlines and hourly temperature readings rather than relying on systematic, model-driven strategies.
+**First**, the order flow is dominated by retail traders—individuals who often overreact to hourly temperature readings rather than relying on systematic, model-driven strategies.
 With few sophisticated market-making bots participating, mispricings tend to persist for extended periods.

 **Second**, liquidity is thin and bid-ask spreads are wide.
-L.A.'s weather market has only been open since January 5, 2025.
-As of June 6th, 2025, its total market volume over the course of the past 158 days is currently $7,400,750.

-Averaing the total volume over the course of the past 158 days gives us an average daily trading volume of about $47,093.35 per day.
+For example, the Los Angeles weather market has only been open since January 5, 2025.
+As of June 6th, 2025, its total volume traded over the course of the past 158 days is currently at \$7,400,750.
+This gives us an average daily trading volume of about \$47,093.35 per day.

 Thus, each city’s market sees somewhere around \$45K–\$55K in daily volume, meaning that trades of just a few thousand dollars can move prices dramatically.
 In a deep market, these spikes and collapses